 The DPM will have a high level of knowledge in data protection, and will undertake any CPD as necessary.
+Full details of the DPM's responsibilities are set out in their job description.

 The Data Protection/GDPR Team will be adequately resourced in order to perform its duties.